EffectiveRange/python-package-github-action/README.md

 - `container-config`: Devcontainer configuration selector `.devcontainer/<config>/devcontainer.json` (if not specified, it will use `.devcontainer/devcontainer.json`)
 - `packaging-folder`: Optional subfolder for running the packaging command (default: `.`)
-- `packaging-command`: Command to run in the devcontainer

 ## Outputs